Earth photo at night, City Lights of Europe

 Administrative Burden Low High due to multiple filings and local formalities

-Streamlined Administration: A single patent covering most of the EU reduces time and lowers the burden of handling local filings and agents.
+Streamlined Administration: A single patent covering most of the EU reduces time, lowers the burden of handling local filings and agents, minimizes coordination with foreign counsel, and lowers the risk of missed deadlines.
 It also reduces the administrative burden of deciding which individual states in which to file; you get protection in all member states.

 Central Enforcement: The Unified Patent Court provides an opportunity to enforce patent rights across all UP countries through a single action, rather than coordinating litigation in multiple national courts.